 While the well-funded Zoe team are publishing fascinating data, this level of testing and analysis is potentially excessive for most people.

 Day 2 is a similar service that provides meal recommendations based on your stool analysis.
 Their work is based on a 2015 study Personalized Nutrition by Prediction of Glycemic Responses which identified that people could have markedly different glucose responses to the same food.
-Therefore, they hypothesised that they could design a diet to stabilise blood sugars based on a complex (and patented) analysis of your gut bacteria.
+Therefore, they hypothesised that they could design a diet to stabilise blood sugars based on a complex (and patented) analysis of gut bacteria.

 There is no doubt some interaction between your blood sugars, body weight, and microbiome.
 However, the relationship between the three is incredibly complex.
 It’s impossible to tease out correlation vs causation and determine how to use this data to guide dietary choices.
 The experts haven’t yet defined what a ‘good vs bad’ microbiome profile looks like, let alone what to eat to make yours better.

-No matter how much data or computing power is applied to the task, we may never reach the point that anyone can tell you what to eat by looking at what goes down the toilet.
+No matter how much data or computing power is applied to the task, we may never reach the point where anyone can tell you what to eat by looking at what goes down the toilet.
 Without an intelligent application of a fundamental understanding of how your body uses energy from your food, particularly how your glucose and fat fuel tanks interact, we risk paralysis by analysis and falling victim to garbage in – garbage out (GIGO).

 As shown in the figure below from the Zoe PREDICT 1 study, despite the hype, your gut microbiome is NOT a strong predictor of your glucose or fat response to food.
 Instead, meal composition, genetics, meal context, and current blood sugar levels have a more significant effect than your microbiome.